bryank91/keyword-monitor/readme.md

 ## Usage
 ```
+# to see syntax
 ./runner.py -h

+# sample
+./runner.py multiReader "https://www.helloworld.com.au" "covetedItem" "https://www.helloworld.com.au" helloworld
 ```

 Two main feature now:
 - Finder: verifies if the keyword exist
+- ForeverFinder: verifies if the keyword exist in a forever loop (TBD)
 - Difference: verifies if there is a difference to the website from the last call
+- differenceMultiple: differences via any text element based on keyword matches
+- differenceMultipleId: differences via the id element based on keyword matches
+- differencePage: any page differences (javascript elements change often)
+- multiReader: combination of readers from the top to one

 ## Future Upgrades
 - Utilise forever functions